decentraland/adr/content/ADR-183-favorite-places.md

 ### Favorite retrieval

-The Places API will provide the required informations through:
+The Places API will provide the required information through:

 - An endpoint to obtain the paginated list of favorites
 - An endpoint to add a new favorite for the current user